Invariant universality for quandles and fields: Invariant universality

 When we look at relations defined on a space of countable structures, if \((P,E)\) are as in Definition~\ref{Definition : invariantly universal} and \(E\) is the relation of isomorphism, we simply say that \(P\) is invariantly universal.
 By a classical result of Lopez-Escobar (see \cite[Theorem~16.8]{Kec}), a subset of a space of countable structures is closed under isomorphism if and only if it is definable in the logic \(\mathcal{L}_{\omega_{1}\omega}\).
 Examples of invariantly universal quasi-orders found in \cite{CamMarMot,CalMot,CamMarMot17} include: linear isometric embeddability between separable Banach spaces; embeddability between countable groups; and isometric embeddability on ultrametric Polish spaces with any prescribed ill-founded set of distances.

 The standard Borel space \( \XX \) defined in Section~\ref{sec : preliminaries} is used to test whether a pair \( (Q,E) \) satisfying the hypotheses of Definition \ref{Definition : invariantly universal} is invariantly universal.
 The following result, which is essentially a particular case of~\cite[Theorem 4.2]{CamMarMot}, gives a sufficient condition for the invariant universality of a pair.
-We recall it with the proof for the convenience of the reader.